wwy2020211/wwy2020211.github.io/index.md

 ## Welcome to my GitHub Pages

 Hello!This is my code diary.With a relatively solid professional knowledge in mathematical physics and coding .
-Recently,my interest turns to the computer structure and system.
+I previously majored in Artificial Intelligence.
+Recently,my research turns to the In Memory Computing .
 I learn relative knowledge by myself and try to realize some simple function(such as accelerate the computation), I have strong aspiration to develop in this field.Sometimes I will upload some simple example about engineering in my major field or something amateur.

 ### 个人信息   Personal information